ipikuka/recma-mdx-html-override/README.md

 - [`recma-mdx-import-react`](https://www.npmjs.com/package/recma-mdx-import-react)
   – Recma plugin to ensure getting `React` instance from the arguments and to make the runtime props `{React, jsx, jsxs, jsxDev, Fragment}` is available in the dynamically imported components in the compiled source of MDX.
 - [`recma-mdx-html-override`](https://www.npmjs.com/package/recma-mdx-html-override)
-  – Recma plugin to ensure selected html raw elements overridable via mdx components in MDX.
+  – Recma plugin to allow selected raw HTML elements to be overridden via MDX components.

 ## License